-Landscapes and seascapes like this one were very popular at this time.
+Landscapes and seascapes like in “The Fighting Temaraire” were very popular at this time.
 Turner didn’t have to worry about getting enough precious blue or green paint for the sky or sea because there were now stacks of manufactured paints he could buy.

 Funnily enough, even though Romantics were kind of rebelling against science – science was helping them do it!

 Let’s have a look at the new colours that would have been on Turner’s palette…

 - Chromium Green

 - Oxide Yellow